robsontenorio/mary/README.md

 ## Introduction

-The maryUI package is a set of gorgeous Livewire UI components styled with daisyUI + Tailwind.
+The maryUI package is a set of Gorgeous UI components for Livewire powered by daisyUI and Tailwind.

 ## Official Documentation